 The Following is a video review (hands on) so you can see the MicroMo in action:

-The stove is highly fuel efficient, with a small 100g canister of propane fuel lasting for a three-day trip in which we cooked two hot meals a day and leaving enough fuel for my weekly “coffee outside” meetings for a week or two after.
+The stove is highly fueled efficient, with a small 100g canister of propane fuel lasting for a three-day trip in which we cooked two hot meals a day and leaving enough fuel for my weekly “coffee outside” meetings for a week or two after.

 In my testing at home, I found it to use just 5g of fuel to boil 500g of water, this ratio is better than anything else I have tested and seems to be repeatable at all the temperatures I could subject it to, so you will be able to boil liters of water if necessary.

-Not quite, I did have some reservations after a long term test: In general, the plastic lid serves as an excellent spout if you’re pouring boiled water of food from the cup into a bowl or a mug.
-A word of warning however, be sure it is on tightly or it will come off and you will
+Not quite, I did have some reservations after a long-term test: In general, the plastic lid serves as an excellent spout if you’re pouring boiled water of food from the cup into a bowl or a mug.
+A word of warning, however, be sure it is on tightly or it will come off and you will

 The subject of pouring brings up my only real issues with the MicroMo.